IMAP-Science-Operations-Center/imap_processing/style_guide/README.md

 If you do add dependencies, please make sure you define the version numbers mindfully.
 The best way to do this is to use [caret notation](https://python-poetry.org/docs/dependency-specification/#caret-requirements) to allow for minor version updates.
-For example, if you have tested the code using numpy version `1.24.2`, the best way to specify the dependency is to allow for updates to the left most version number:
+For example, if you have tested the code using numpy version `1.24.2`, the best way to specify the dependency is to allow for updates to the right most version number:

     numpy = "^1.24"`